dalenewman/Transformalize/README.md

 foreign keys in the relational model are moved to the center (the fact table).
 Once this is accomplished, fact table data retrieval is faster because every entity is directly related.

-Additionally, Transformalize can move data from the star-schema to a completely denormalized (flat) output.
-In a flattened output, all of the keys, *plus all the descriptive information* is moved to one "flat" output.
-In this case, data retrieval is even faster because related data has already been retrieved.
+Additionally, Transformalize can move data from the star-schema into a completely denormalized (flat) output.
+In a flattened output, all of the keys, *plus all the descriptive information* is moved to one place.
+In this case, data retrieval is as fast as possible because there's no need to join anything.

 To completely de-normalize, set `flatten` to `true` in the main `<cfg/>` like this: